infews/infews.github.io/source/resume/dwfrank_full.html.md

 #### Senior Software Engineer

-I led the development team for <i>Divine Caroline</i>, a web-only women’s interest magazine.
+I led the development team for _Divine Caroline_, a web-only women’s interest magazine.
 This was custom CMS built in Rails.
 As a startup, they intended to sell the platform for online magazines.
 The writing and editing staff was our real-world, yet internal customers.

 _Learned that every startup is different, that sometimes indirect management of people is more impactful than direct, and that surrounding yourself with people in diverse roles makes for a much more fulfilling day._